goabstract/Marketing-for-Engineers/README.md

 * [How To Use Quora For SEO & Content Marketing](https://www.shivarweb.com/10583/how-to-use-quora-for-seo-content-marketing/) by Nate Shivar.

 ## :love_letter: Lifecycle Email Marketing
-Lifecycle emails can help you to accomplish almost any marketing goal: onboard new users, increase sales, grow users engagement, bring back inactive one and build long-lasting relationship.
-There are four key components of lifecycle email marketing campaign: the right user, goal-oriented topic, good timing and contextual message.
+Lifecycle emails can help you to accomplish almost any marketing goal: onboard new users, increase sales, grow users engagement, bring back inactive one or build long-lasting relationship.
+It's also known as drip marketing or automated email campaigns.
+To make it simple: it's a set of emails that will be sent out automatically based on schedule, triggers, or user actions.
+There are four key components for such email campaigns: the right user, goal-oriented topic, good timing and contextual message.

 Let's start with onboarding.
 The goal of it is to increase the number of users who actually use your product (or free trial) and pay for it later.
 Onboarding process can be done through in-app messages, live chat messages, product tours, welcome modal windows, well-crafted UX or even phone calls :telephone_receiver:.
 We will focus on onboarding via emails:
 * [The Anatomy of a Welcome Email](https://customer.io/blog/welcome-email-best-practices.html) by customer.io team.